Detecting Plagiarism in ICS

 Getting Started

-Also, you might want to mention to your classes that you'll be using a tool that has often detected copied code in the past.
-This may discourage some improper collaboration, and an ounce of prevention is worth a pound of cure in cheating cases.
+Also, it would be a good idea to mention to your classes that you'll be using a tool that has often detected copied code in the past.
+This may discourage some improper collaboration.

-Finally, we eagerly solicit any comments, suggestions, or ideas you have on this whole process.
-Our aim is to make it as convenient and seamless as possible for instructors.
 (What happens if guilty parties are identified, though, is a subject for another discussion.
-George Lueker, the ICS Student Affairs office, or David Kay can provide advice on that issue.)
+The ICS Associate Dean for Student Affairs, the ICS Student Affairs office, or David Kay can provide advice on that issue.)